rte-france/grid2viz/README.md

 # Grid2Viz

-Grid2Viz is a web application that offers different interactive views into the results of Reinforcement Learning agents that ran on the [Grid2Op](https://github.com/rte-france/Grid2Op) platform.
+Grid2Viz is a web application that offers several interactive views into the results of Reinforcement Learning agents that ran on the [Grid2Op](https://github.com/rte-france/Grid2Op) platform.

 *   [1 Installation](#installation)
 *   [2 Run the application](#run-the-application)